loader

 Isuzu_Pickup

 Brands like Isuzu and Toyota are issuing their customers separate receipts for the condition.
-If ever the Tariff commission would deem fit that there were no casualties in the domestic industry, they would be refunded.
+If ever the Tariff commission deemed fit that there were no casualties in the domestic industry, they would be refunded.

 Filipino’s Choice